sathvikbhagavan/Mnist/README.md

-A model is trained on MNIST dataset and you can check it by running test.py which is a game you can mess around with.
+A model is trained on MNIST dataset and you can check it by running mnist_test.py where you can write numbers with your mouse and check.

-In case of doubts or feedback email me at sathvikbhagavan@gmail.com

 Requirements (packages)-
-opencv, keras, numpy, pygame
+opencv, keras, tensorflow, numpy, pygame